Making an application

-For further information about interstate orders, contact the Office of the Public Advocate’s Advice Service.
+For further information about interstate orders, contact OPA’s Advice Service.

-VCAT hearings are generally less formal than a court so they can provide a more open and accessible environment.
+VCAT hearings are generally less formal than a court.

 VCAT hearings are held at a variety of locations across Victoria.
 When a person cannot travel to a hearing, VCAT can agree to accept evidence over the phone.

-If someone disagrees with VCAT s decision, they have 28 days (from the original decision) to apply for a rehearing.
+If you disagree with VCAT s decision,you have 28 days (from the original decision) to apply for a rehearing.

-For more information see OPA’s fact sheet on VCAT rehearings.
+For more information read OPA’s fact sheet on VCAT rehearings >.

-VCAT can appoint one or more people to be guardian or administrator for a person with disability.
+VCAT can appoint one or more people to be guardian and/or administrator for a person with disability.

 An administrator may be a friend, relative, solicitor, accountant, or an organisation such as a private trustee company.